zhong-kh/PseudocodeTranspiler/Readme.md

 ## The Ultimate CIE AS & A-Level Computer Science Pseudocode Compiler

-**PseudocodeTranspiler** is the most comprehensive tool available for preparing for the **Cambridge International AS & A-Level Computer Science** exams.
+**PseudocodeTranspiler** is a comprehensive tool available for preparing for the **Cambridge International AS & A-Level Computer Science** exams.
 This project fully supports all grammar and syntax rules defined by **CIE's pseudocode specification**, ensuring that students can write, test, and practice pseudocode exactly as it appears in the exam.

 ## Key Features